About Transcranial Magnetic Stimulation Treatment for Resistant Depression and OCD

 Is TMS Treatment Covered by My Insurance?

 TMS for depression is covered by Medicare, Blue Cross Blue Shield, Aetna, Cigna, and United Healthcare.
-However, there are strict criteria which may apply, with authorization needed before treatment is allowed.
+However, there are strict criteria that may apply, with authorization needed before treatment is allowed.
 While treatment of OCD has been FDA cleared, insurance companies have not yet authorized payment for this diagnosis.
-Please speak to a TMS clinician at Comprehensive MedPsych Systemsv to learn more.
+Please speak to a TMS clinician at Comprehensive MedPsych Systems to learn more.

 Comprehensive MedPsych Systems’ Behavioral Health Program

 TMS is part of Comprehensive MedPsych Systems’ Comprehensive Behavioral Health Program, which is dedicated to improving the quality of life for individuals with a broad range of psychiatric illnesses.
-Its collaborative team approach is designed to optimize the effectiveness of psychotherapy, psychosocial treatments and medication management with state-of-the-art techniques, technologies and interventions.
-Click here for more information.
+Its collaborative team approach is designed to optimize the effectiveness of psychotherapy, psychosocial treatments, and medication management with state-of-the-art techniques, technologies, and interventions.

 NeuroStar TMS Links

 Other Related Links